Daniel-McGuire-Corporation/MathBotCLI/README.md

 I plan on expanding this for more than math

-Currently Adapting to Semantic Versioning.
+Currently Attempting to Adapt to Semantic Versioning.

 ## Notes
 **Since I wrote it, I thought I should attach a GNU license and upload it here.**